ipfs/ipfs-blog/src/_blog/2023-3-29-ipfs-thing-content-tracks.md

 ## Announcing the Content Tracks for IPFS Thing 2023

-The IPFS implementers community will be gathering together in Brussels, Belgium in just a few weeks to connect, collaborate, and share knowledge… all in the pursuit of advancing IPFS implementations.
+The IPFS implementers community will be gathering together in Brussels, Belgium in just a few weeks for [IPFS Thing 2023](https://2023.ipfs-thing.io/submit/).

 Today we’re excited to finally share the final list of the content tracks so you can know what to expect!
 Each track will have a variety of talks and discussions from members of the community.

+If you haven’t registered yet, head on over to [the event website](https://2023.ipfs-thing.io/) to grab your tickets today!
+[IPFS Thing 2023](https://2023.ipfs-thing.io/) is happening from **April 15-19 in Brussels, Belgium** and will include everything from talks, workshops, discussion circles, hacking time, and more.

+For those attending, you can also [submit a talk online.](https://2023.ipfs-thing.io/submit/)

 ### Opening Keynotes